stanulilic/stanleyulili.com-old/_posts/2019-10-05-beginner-guide-to-chartjs.md

  - label
  - data

-`label' property, takes a string.
+`label` property, takes a string.
 It is usually displayed on top of the chart or when hovering the bars.

 ![bar chart label](/assets/images/posts/2019-10-05-beginner-guide-to-chartjs/bar-chart-label.jpg)

- `data` takes an array of values **Github stars** and displays the data on the y-axis(vertically).
+ `data` takes an array of values(Github stars) and displays the data on the y-axis(vertically).

 ![bar chart data](/assets/images/posts/2019-10-05-beginner-guide-to-chartjs/bar-chart-data.jpg)